PySimpleGUI/PySimpleGUI/DemoPrograms/readme.md

 These programs may not be the most up to date and in fact are likely to contain old coding constructs and examples.
 As a result, use them more of a demonstration of "what's possible" rather than "exactly how to do it".

+## Other Sample Code in this GitHub Account

+The PySimpleGUI GitHub account has a number of repos that contain larger applications that use PySimpleGUI.
+A few linger in the PySimpleGUI project folder like the HowDoI, chess, exemaker, and some user created programs.
+They'll get moved out at some point.
+Until then, browse around the repo.
+Explore a little.
+Some are older, some newer, but none are as important as the Demo Programs folder which is kept up to date.

 ## Support